You are here > Home > About TEFL

 As the tourism mecca of Peru; Cusco is the most popular tourism stop-over in the region, with more than 600,000 international visitors per year.
 However, Cusco is one of those rare places able to preserve its unique identity despite its prominence of international tourism remaining impervious to external influence and true to their national heritage.
 Stately and historic, with stone streets and buildings that are built on Incan foundations laid down more than nine centuries ago, the city buzzes with energy.
 Once the religious, political, military, and cultural center of the Inca Empire, today Cusco thrives as one of the most vibrant and historically significant cities in South America.

 The city is also considerably safe.
 Our trainees are able to walk around freely without worrying too much about their safety.
 Nevertheless, as it is with all cities around the world; you wish to use common sense and precautions.
-Taking your TEFL course is Cusco, Peru will prove to be an incredible experience and an excellent place to begin a TEFL career.
+Taking your course is Cusco, Peru will prove to be an incredible experience and an excellent place to begin a teaching career.

 Read More

-San Jose, Costa Rica
+Manuel Antonio, Costa Rica

 Because Costa Rica is one of the most politically, socially, and economically stable countries in Latin America and counts with a great demand for English teachers and is strategically located to catapult from to any other country in Latin America after your graduation to teach EFL.